cucumber-attic/gherkin/CONTRIBUTING.md

 For example, I (Aslak) don't currently know go at all, and very little Python.
-Still, I have been able to fix bugs and refactor the go and python code simply because I know where to find stuff since they follow the same structure.
+Still, I have been able to fix bugs and refactor the go and python code simply because I know where to find stuff since all implementations follow the same structure.

 If one implementation looks completely different, this becomes a huge burden that will slow everything down.